 2. Put one can + 1/3 of other can of the vanilla frosting into a microwaveable bowl, color it with yellow food coloring, and cover with plastic wrap.
 Of the remaining frosting, 1/4 cup should go into a Ziploc bag for later.

 3. Frost the cupcakes with whatever frosting is leftover in the can.

 4. Cut marshmallows in half on the diagonal and put them point side up in the middle of the cupcake (for duck tail cakes) and on the edge of the cupcake (for swimming duckies).
 Put a donut hole on the edge opposite the tail for swimming duckies.

 5. Fill in the corners between the head and tail with frosting.

 6. Put the cupcakes in the freezer for 15 minutes.
 (You’ll note in the photo below that not all the cupcakes were filled in.
-Alexander didn’t think it was necessary, and opted not to do it with all.
+Alexa didn’t think it was necessary, and opted not to do it with all of the cupcakes.
 I, personally, think it makes for cuter ducks in the end.)